High court rules election dispute over Crawford County votes should have been filed in Crawford County

 Certified results in all three counties together show Puryear winning 2,211 votes to Harris' 2,204 in the May 24 primary.

-The suit asks the court to void the House 25 race results, but doesn't seek specific relief beyond that.
+The suit asks the court to void the House District 25 race results but doesn't seek specific relief beyond that.

 The judge hearing the case in Franklin County ruled that the case should have been filed in Crawford County but then dismissed the case rather than transferring it there.